Nelson Velazquez Preview, Player Props: Royals vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is second in MLB with a collective 9.4 strikeouts per nine innings.
+- The pitching staff for the Blue Jays has a collective 9.5 K/9 to pace the league.

-- The Blue Jays' 3.74 team ERA ranks second across all MLB pitching staffs.
+- The Blue Jays' 3.74 team ERA ranks first among all MLB pitching staffs.

-- Blue Jays pitchers combine to rank 17th in baseball in home runs allowed (171 total, 1.2 per game).
+- Blue Jays pitchers combine to rank 16th in baseball in home runs given up (172 total, 1.2 per game).

-- The lefty last appeared on Sunday against the Colorado Rockies, when he tossed 4 2/3 innings, allowing two earned runs while giving up six hits.
+- The righty's most recent appearance came on Sunday against the Colorado Rockies, when he tossed four innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.